balloonsjs/balloons/README.md

 # Balloons JS

-An event-based JavaScript framework for modules, widgets or components of a page.
+An event-based JavaScript library for modules, widgets or components of a page.